-Home » Assessment and Prevention Programs » Project Directory » COMHAR, Inc.
+Home » Screening and Intervention Programs » Project Directory » COMHAR, Inc.

 FASD Diagnosis and Intervention Subcontractors

 Project Contact Information

 The goal of the Philadelphia Fetal Alcohol Spectrum Disorders (FASD) - Screening, Diagnosis and Treatment (SDT) initiative is to improve the functioning of children with fetal alcohol spectrum disorders within the service delivery system of COMHAR Inc., using a family-centered approach.
 The target population for the SDT initiative is children birth to seven years of age receiving early intervention and/or behavioral health services (including outpatient counseling) from COMHAR.

 Within the first year of the project, the service delivery system of COMHAR changed, eliminating a program serving the birth-to-three early intervention population.
 This change has decreased the overall number of children coming into the service system who fell within the birth-to-three age range.
 As a result of this programmatic change, the initiative continues to include children in the birth-to-three age-range, but will serve them as they enter other COMHAR child-serving programs, ultimately serving fewer children under age three than was originally predicated.

 This program-level change within COMHAR enabled the inclusion of children in COMHAR’s other child-serving programs into the SDT initiative sooner than anticipated.
 Those programs include children in the three-to-five year old Early Intervention Program, BHRS (behavioral health and rehabilitation services), and Outpatient Program.